JakeMoralez/FlectoneWeb/pulse/en/docs/integration/telegram/index.md

 ### `Placeholders`

 You can use all placeholders that are used in the initial message for Minecraft
-::: tip EXAMPLE FOR A BAN MESSAGE
+::: info EXAMPLE FOR A BAN MESSAGE
 There is a placeholder `<reason>`, so I can use `<reason>` inside Telegram messages
 :::